 The NIST Cybersecurity Framework is “voluntary guidance” for all industries considered critical infrastructure, including transportation, banking, healthcare, state, and local government.
 Developed in a collaboration between the government, academia, and the private sector and nested under the 800-53 Security and Control framework, it is its own risk management and control framework.

 800-37 Risk Management Framework

 The NIST 800-37 risk management framework lays out a standard process for performing a risk assessment; security and privacy control selection, implementation, and assessment; system and control authorizations; and continuous monitoring processes.
 Its purpose is to provide management and leadership the information to make cost-effective, risk management decisions.
 The Risk Management framework works hand-in-hand with the 800-53 Security and Control framework to ensure you have proper risk management and security around your system.
 It is the basic framework upon which other NIST publications are bolted onto.

 States like New York, Virginia, and Massachusetts are already pushing out mandatory security standards and regulations, choosing to align closely with NIST when customizing their frameworks.

 Foundation for cybersecurity audits

 If a CIO or CISO has prior working knowledge of NIST, they may be inclined to implement NIST in their organization.
-But while NIST represents a desired state for cyber resilience, it may not always be practical to achieve it completely.
-Instead, companies can leverage NIST by implementing a selection of its controls, and bypassing those that aren’t as applicable or practical to employ.
+But while NIST represents the desired state for cyber resilience, it may not always be practical to achieve it completely.
+Instead, companies can leverage NIST by implementing a selection of its controls and bypassing those that aren’t as applicable or practical to employ.